emanuelmm/yougi/README.md

 JDK 7: We are using the latest Java language features available, thus the Java Development Kit version 7 or superior is required.

-Glassfish 3.1: We deploy JUG Management on Glassfish because it supports the latest JavaEE features.
+Wildfly 8.0.0 : We deploy Yougi on Wildfly because it supports the latest JavaEE features.

 JPA 2.0: Java Persistence API implements the persistence layer.

-EclipseLink: Implementation of the JPA 2.0 specification (http://www.eclipse.org/eclipselink/) It actually makes JPA works.
+Hibernate: Implementation built-in on Wildfly

 EJB 3.1: Enterprise JavaBeans implements the business and service layer.

 JSF 2.1: JavaServer Faces

-Primefaces 3.4: Primefaces is a rich visual components library running on top of JSF (http://www.primefaces.org/).
+Bootstrap: Bootstrap is a rich visual css/js components library.

 iText 5.1: Library to generate PDF files.